 POLLUTANT AVERAGING PERIOD GROUND-LEVEL AIR QUALITY CRITERIA

-Nitrogen dioxide (NO 2) 1 hour $158 \ \mu g/^{m3}$
+Nitrogen dioxide (NO 2 ) 1 hour 158 μg/ m3

-carbon monoxide (CO) 1 hour 29 mg/ ^{m3}
+carbon monoxide (CO) 1 hour 29 mg/ m3

-Lead (Pb) Annual $0.5 \ \mu g^{m3}$
+Lead (Pb) Annual 0.5 μg/ m3

-Fluoride (as HF) 24 hour $2.9 \ \mu g^{m3}$
+Fluoride (as HF) 24 hour 2.9 μg/ m3

-- 50. The proponent must ensure the following requirements are addressed in its AQMMP: - (a) the installation of four meteorological and air quality monitoring stations to be located in Roxby Downs, Hiltaba Village, and north and west of the Olympic Dam mine site and processing operations; - (b) each meteorological station to be sited and designed in accordance with relevant Australian standards and be capable of continuously monitoring wind speed and direction, temperature, and humidity, and at least one station to also monitor solar radiation, atmospheric pressure, rainfall and evaporation; - (c) each air quality monitoring station to be sited and designed in accordance with relevant Australian Standards for the continuous measurement of PM10 and PM{2.5}; - (d) the meteorological and air quality monitoring stations to have real-time data download to a central location (preferably at Olympic Dam) so that necessary pre-emptive or responsive action can be taken to deal with likely or actual exceedences of ground-level air quality criteria arising from operational sources; - (e) the meteorological and air quality monitoring system to be capable of measuring and differentiating: - (i) background and operationally generated TSP concentrations over a monthly measurement period (daily average of that period), and - (ii) background and operationally generated PM10 and PM{2.5} concentrations over short periods (daily and hourly). - (f) real-time radon (or radon decay product) monitors to be located at each meteorological and air quality monitoring stations to better model radon transport from the mine and mineral processing areas to Roxby Downs and Hiltaba Village; - (g) continuous monitoring of SO_2 concentrations must be provided for the main smelter stacks and the tail gas stack exit of each individual acid plant;
+- 50. The proponent must ensure the following requirements are addressed in its AQMMP: - (a) the installation of four meteorological and air quality monitoring stations to be located in Roxby Downs, Hiltaba Village, and north and west of the Olympic Dam mine site and processing operations;

-- (h) continuous monitoring of SO2 concentrations at the air quality monitoring stations in Roxby Downs and Hiltaba Village prior to the operation of the expanded metallurgical plant; and - (i) detailed information on the proposed pollution management measures to reduce SO2 emissions during acid plant startup, shutdown and abnormal conditions, and abnormal smelter conditions. - 51.
-The proponent must undertake a research study to determine the threshold levels for effects of SO_2 on flora of the region.
+- (b) each meteorological station to be sited and designed in accordance with relevant Australian standards and be capable of continuously monitoring wind speed and direction, temperature, and humidity, and at least one station to also monitor solar radiation, atmospheric pressure, rainfall and evaporation; - (c) each air quality monitoring station to be sited and designed in accordance with relevant Australian Standards for the continuous measurement of PM10 and PM2.5; - (d) the meteorological and air quality monitoring stations to have real-time data download to a central location (preferably at Olympic Dam) so that necessary pre-emptive or responsive action can be taken to deal with likely or actual exceedences of ground-level air quality criteria arising from operational sources; - (e) the meteorological and air quality monitoring system to be capable of measuring and differentiating: - (i) background and operationally generated TSP concentrations over a monthly measurement period (daily average of that period), and - (ii) background and operationally generated PM10 and PM2.5 concentrations over short periods (daily and hourly). - (f) real-time radon (or radon decay product) monitors to be located at each meteorological and air quality monitoring stations to better model radon transport from the mine and mineral processing areas to Roxby Downs and Hiltaba Village; - (g) continuous monitoring of $SO_2$ concentrations must be provided for the main smelter stacks and the tail gas stack exit of each individual acid plant; - (h) continuous monitoring of SO2 concentrations at the air quality monitoring stations in Roxby Downs and Hiltaba Village prior to the operation of the expanded metallurgical plant; and - (i) detailed information on the proposed pollution management measures to reduce SO2 emissions during acid plant startup, shutdown and abnormal conditions, and abnormal smelter conditions. - 50A.
+The requirements in condition 50(a) and 50(f) only apply from the time that the Hiltaba Village is constructed and used for residential purposes. - 51.
+The proponent must undertake a research study to determine the threshold levels for effects of $SO_2$ on flora of the region.
 The scope of the research study must be agreed with the Indenture Minister within twelve months of the date of this authorisation. - 52.
 The Indenture Minster may require the findings of the research study required by Condition 51 to be reflected in the updated AQMMP.